adiv199/Weather_Forecast_Application/README.md

 This is a simple web application that uses the wunderground API to return a 3-day forecast

 REQUIREMENTS:<br>
-1) I built this app using <a href="https://www.python.org/downloads/release/python-352/">Python 3.5.2</a> However, any Python 3.0 distribution below 3.6 should work well<br>
+1) I built this app using <a href="https://www.python.org/downloads/release/python-352/">Python 3.5.2.</a> However, any Python 3.0 distribution below 3.6 should work well.<br>
 2) Required python libraries: flask, requests_cache, requests.
-After install python, run the following commands on command prompt to install these libraries.<br>
+After installing python, run the following commands on command prompt to install these libraries.<br>
 ```
 pip install Flask
 pip install requests